 Sears to sell Craftsman tool brand to Stanley Black & Decker

-NEW YORK (AP) — Sears is selling its well-known Craftsman brand to Stanley Black & Decker Inc., which plans to grow the tool brand by selling its products at more stores.
+Sears has struggled, losing money for years as its revenue fell.
+The company also announced plans Thursday to close 150 stores, about 10 percent of its total 1,500 locations.
+And last week, the company said it received a credit facility for up to $500 million to provide it with cash as it sells assets.

-Currently, only 10 percent of Craftsman products are sold outside of Sears-owned department stores.
-Sears will continue to sell Craftsman products at its stores, including Kmart and Sears Hometown.
+Shares of Sears Holdings Corp., which are down 45 percent in the last 12 months, rose 6 percent to $10.94 in midday trading Thursday.

-Stanley will pay about $900 million for Craftsman, which includes $525 million when the deal closes this year, $250 million after three years and a percentage of sales for 15 years.
+Stanley will pay Sears about $900 million for Craftsman, which includes $525 million when the deal closes this year, $250 million after three years and a percentage of sales for 15 years.
 After 15 years, Sears will start paying Stanley 3 percent of the Craftsman sales it makes.
+Shares of Stanley, based in New Britain, Connecticut, rose 1.4 percent to $117.90.

-Shares of Hoffman Estates, Illinois-based Sears Holdings Corp shares rose 7.5 percent to $11.14 before the stock market open Thursday.
+Stanley said it plans to hire more workers and open a new U.S. plant to make more Craftsman products, but didn't provide details.